Gerald Anderson: Biography

-Acting career (2006–present)
+Acting career

 Anderson was discovered by Joross Gamboa when Gamboa performed in Anderson's hometown.
 Gamboa introduced him to his manager, Jhun Reyes, who brought him to ABS-CBN for the first season of Pinoy Big Brother: Teen Edition.

 Anderson and the other housemates entered the Big Brother house on April 23, 2006.
 After 42 days, he was named Teen Third Big Placer on the show.

 Six months later, Anderson and screen partner/then-girlfriend, actress Kim Chiu, appeared together on several ABS-CBN shows (including Love Spell and Aalog-Alog) and in the film First Day High.
 In 2007 Anderson and Chiu starred in their first primetime TV series, Sana Maulit Muli; in September of that year they appeared in their first feature film, I've Fallen For You, produced by Star Cinema.
 That year, he was the Best New Male TV Personality (for Sana Maulit Muli) at the 21st PMPC Star Awards and the 38th Guillermo Mendoza Memorial Scholarship Foundation Box Office Awards (with Chiu).
 In May 2008 Anderson and Chiu were cast in My Girl, an adaptation of the South Korean TV series.

 In 2009, Anderson starred in the primetime drama series Tayong Dalawa, winning the Best Drama Actor award at the NSUU TV Awards; Anderson and Chiu were the Most Popular Loveteam for the third consecutive year at the Guillermo Mendoza Memorial Scholarship Foundation Box Office Awards.
 In August of that year, he appeared in Agimat: Ang Mga Alamat ni Ramon Revilla:Tiagong Akyat.

 The following year, Anderson started with Kim Chiu in the film Paano Na Kaya.
 He was cast in the ABS-CBN primetime drama Kung Tayo'y Magkakalayo, and appeared in Your Song Presents: Isla with his Pinoy Big Brother Unlimited former housemates.
 Anderson and Chiu teamed up again in October 2010 for the film Till My Heartaches End.
 That month, it was reported that the couple had ended their romantic relationship.

 By the end of December 2010, Anderson announced his departure from Bench following his decision not to renew his contract due to busy commitments.

 In 2011 Anderson first worked with Sarah Geronimo in a film collaboration with Star Cinema and Viva Films entitled Catch Me, I'm in Love (shown on March 23, 2011), and in October he returned in the primetime series Budoy (his first primetime television series without Chiu).
 He starred with Jessy Mendiola; Chiu had an adjacent time slot with her drama, My Binondo Girl with Xian Lim.
 In November 2011 Anderson made another film with Geronimo, Won't Last A Day Without You.
 He reunited in a movie with Chiu titled 24/7 in Love, Star Magic's ensemble film in view of the agency's 20th anniversary.
 He is starring as Miguel Dizon in the 2013 teleserye, Bukas Na Lang Kita Mamahalin alongside Dawn Zulueta and Kapamilya Leading Lady The Jewel of Drama Cristine Reyes.